Segence/docker-hadoop/README.md

 It'll upload them into the HDFS cluster and run a simple MapReduce job.
 It'll print the results to the console.

-1. Log in to the *namenode*, e.g. `docker exec -it hadoop-master bash`
+1. Log in to the *namenode*, e.g. `docker exec -it hadoop-namenode bash`
 2. Become the *hadoop* user: `su hadoop`
 3. Run `~/utils/run-wordcount.sh`